 4. Executing Trades

-- For mobility and added protection, set up Bitget Wallet to store, send, and manage assets securely across devices.
+- For added flexibility and operational separation, use Bitget Wallet to store, send, and manage assets securely across devices.

 5. Monitoring and Managing